AcademySoftwareFoundation/OpenImageIO/src/doc/imagebufalgo.rst

 `dst` parameter is an uninitialized ImageBuf, the ROI (if set) determines the size of the result image.
-If the ROI is the default `All`, the result image size will be the union of the pixel data windows of the input images and have a data type determind by the data types of the input images.
+If the ROI is the default `All`, the result image size will be the union of the pixel data windows of the input images and have a data type determined by the data types of the input images.

 Most ImageBufAlgo functions also respect the `chbegin` and `chend` members of the ROI, thus restricting the channel range on which the operation is